Finding Maximum Edge-Disjoint Paths Between Multiple Terminals: Introduction

-A natural generalization of the present setting is to think of finding a maximum edge-disjoint $T$-paths of minimum total cost, where the cost is defined to be the sum of the costs of the included edges.
+A natural generalization of the present setting is to think of finding maximum edge-disjoint $T$-paths of minimum total cost, where the cost is defined to be the sum of the costs of the included edges.
 Karzanov~\cite{Karzanov97} gave a min-max theorem and described a combinatorial algorithm for this problem.
-The detailed proof of correctness, given in an technical report of more than 60 pages \cite{Karzanov93}, has remained unpublished.
-Keijsper, Pendavingh, and Stougie~\cite{KPS06} provided a dual pair of linear programs whose optimal value coincides with the maximum number of edge-disjoint $T$-paths.
-Giving an efficient separation procedure for this linear program, they showed that one can find maximum edge-disjoint $T$-paths in polynomial time via the ellipsoid method.
-A recent paper of Hirai and Pap~\cite{HiraiPap14} dealt with a weighted maximization of edge-disjoint $T$-paths, where the weight is given by a metric on the terminal set $T$.
+The detailed proof of correctness was given in a technical report of more than 60 pages \cite{Karzanov93}.
+Hirai and Pap~\cite{HiraiPap14} dealt with a weighted maximization of edge-disjoint $T$-paths, where the weight is given by a metric on the terminal set $T$.
 They clarified that this problem with edge costs can be solved in polynomial time if the weight is given by a tree metric and that it is NP-hard otherwise.
 Mader's edge-disjoint $T$-paths problem corresponds to the case with a tree metric that comes from a star.
 They adopted a novel polyhedral approach to prove a min-max theorem that extends Mader's theorem on edge-disjoint $T$-paths.
 Their algorithm, however, depends on the ellipsoid method.
 Our algorithm may serve as a prototype of possible combinatorial algorithms for this generalization.

 Another natural generalization is a capacitated version, which is called the integer free multiflow problem.
 For the fractional relaxation of this problem, one can find an optimal solution, which is half-integral, in strongly polynomial time with the aid of an algorithm by Ibaraki, Karzanov, and Nagamochi~\cite{IKN98}.
 Rounding down this half-integral solution, we obtain an integral multiflow, which serves as an initial feasible solution.
-We then apply the search and augmentation procedures until we find an optimal integral multiflow.
+We can transform this feasible solution to an optimal solution by repeatedly applying our search and augmentation procedures developed for maximum edge-disjoint $T$-paths.
 The number of augmentations is bounded by a polynomial in the size of the graph.
 Thus we obtain a strongly polynomial algorithm for the integer free multiflow problem.